Opendigitalradio/ODR-AudioEnc/README.md

 A standalone library of the Fraunhofer FDK AAC code from Android.

 This is 960-frames version of codec.
-Used for DAB+/DRM boradcast encoding.
+Used for DAB+ boradcast encoding.

 Usage: